Kendra specializes in public affairs and government relations and provides counsel to corporations and non-profit organizations.

 Prior to that, Kevin worked as Deputy Press Secretary for California Governor Gray Davis.
 In that role, he wrote press releases, served as a spokesperson, and accompanied the Governor to press conferences and media appearances.

 Before moving to Los Angeles in 2002 to consult on the NBC political drama, “Mr. Sterling,” Kevin spent more than eight years on Capitol Hill, serving first as the Personal Aide and Research Assistant to Senator Daniel Patrick Moynihan (D-NY) and then as Campaign Manager and Chief of Staff to Congressman Anthony Weiner (D-NY).
 With the Congressman, Kevin managed a staff of twenty in Washington, D.C. and in New York City, handled the Congressman’s Science Committee work, and coordinated all his political events and outreach, including the management of press events and television and radio bookings in Washington, DC.

 Kevin earned his JD and MPA degrees from Syracuse University’s School of Law and The Maxwell School of Public Affairs, and has an MA in Politics from the Catholic University of America.
 He has his Bachelor of Arts degree in Government from St. Lawrence University.
-His wife, Julie, is an Associate Professor at USC Gould School of Law.
+His wife, Julie, is a partner at Acceleron Law Group.
 They have two children.

 Andy has spent more than 30 years in the entertainment, political and non-profit arenas.
 He has advised business and government leaders at the highest levels and his counsel is sought by Fortune 100 executives, elected officials and philanthropic organizations.